atljeremy/JFMinimalNotifications/README.md

 Installation:
 ------------

+### Cocoapods

+`pod 'JFMinimalNotifications', '~> 0.0.1'`

-### Add JFMinimalNotification to your projects
+### Directly include source into your projects

 - Simply copy the source files from the "JFMinimalNotification" folder into your project.

-### Add Dependencies

-- In your application's project app target settings, find the "Build Phases" section and open the "Link Binary With Libraries" block
-- Click the "+" button and select the "CoreGraphics.framework".
+- In your application's project app target settings, find the "Build Phases" section and open the "Link Binary With Libraries" block and click the "+" button and select the "CoreGraphics.framework".

 License
 -------